hitherejoe/ComposeAcademy/academy/material/card.md

 comments: false

 # Hero section
-title: Alert Dialog
+title: Card
-description: Display a pop-up alert dialog
+description: Display content on a card item.
+Primarily used to, but not contrained to, contain individual content of item collections.
 buttons:
   - icon: github
     content: View in Playground